Emily Ratajkowski Puzzled By Shaming Over Braless Brett Kavanaugh Protest, 'Why Focus On What I Was Wearing?'

-When actresses Amy Schumer and Emily Ratajkowski, co-stars of the 2018 comedy hit I Feel Pretty, were arrested at a protest against Donald Trump’s Supreme Court nominee Brett Kavanaugh in October, as CNN reported, public attention focused less on their stance against Kavanaugh as on Instagram model Ratajkowski’s choice of outfit — a white tank top worn without a bra.
+When actresses Amy Schumer and Emily Ratajkowski were arrested at a protest against Donald Trump’s Supreme Court nominee Brett Kavanaugh in October, as CNN reported, public attention focused less on their stance against Kavanaugh as on Instagram model Ratajkowski’s choice of outfit.
+She wore a white tank top without a bra.

 Schumer and Ratajkowski attended the protest on October 4.
-Kavanugh, as Inquisitr reported, was accuse by multiple women of having committed sexual assaults while in high school and in college.
+Kavanaugh was accused by multiple women of having committed sexual assaults while in high school and in college, as the Inquisitr reported.

-But among many online commenters, after the 27-year-old who first became famous for appearing topless in the Robin Thicke “Blurred Lines” music video posted on social media about her arrest, the important issue was not whether Kavanaugh was fit for the Supreme Court, but instead it was Ratajkowski’s coach of apparel or lack thereof.
+The 27-year-old who first became famous for appearing topless in the Robin Thicke “Blurred Lines” music video.
+She posted on social media about her arrest, and the important issue was not whether Kavanaugh was fit for the Supreme Court, but instead it was Ratajkowski’s choice of apparel or lack thereof.

-Ratajkowski, Teen Vogue reported, was slammed with shamers telling her to “put on a bra,” which came from a woman, or — from a male Twitter commenter — “Sorry I was focused on something else, can you say that again?”
+Ratajkowski was slammed, with shamers telling her to “put on a bra,” which came from a woman, Teen Vogue reported.
+A male Twitter user also piped in.

+“Sorry I was focused on something else, can you say that again?” he tweeted.

-Another woman on Twitter accused Ratajkowski of wearing “F Me clothes” in order to “use sex to sell her twisted Toxic Feminism,” while another, Yahoo!
-News reported, dismissed her protest, saying that Ratajkowski was going braless “to attract men.”
+Another woman on Twitter accused Ratajkowski of wearing “F Me clothes” in order to “use sex to sell her twisted Toxic Feminism,” while another dismissed her protest, saying that Ratajkowski was going braless “to attract men,” Yahoo!
+News reported.

 Today I was arrested protesting the Supreme Court nomination of Brett Kavanaugh, a man who has been accused by multiple women of sexual assault.
 Men who hurt women can no longer be placed in positions of power. pic.twitter.com/nnwq1O4qk3